hfarb/Data-Science-Portfolio/Data Engineering/README.md

     * bikeshare_trips

 and used SQL to answer two questions:
 1. What are the 5 most popular trips that I would call "commuter trips"?
 2. What are my recommendations for offers (justify based on your findings)?

+Findings:
-Findings: The five most popular commuter trips are
+1. The five most popular commuter trips are
     1. San Francisco Caltrain 2 (330 Townsend) to Townsend at 7th
     2. Harry Bridges Plaza (Ferry Building) to 2nd at Townsend
     3. 2nd at Townsend to Harry Bridges Plaza (Ferry Building)
     4. Embarcadero at Sansome to Steuart at Market
     5. San Francisco Caltrain (Townsend at 4th) to Harry Bridges Plaza (Ferry Building).

-Because most bike trips are made by subscribers and most subscribers appear to be commuters that ride bikes for less than 30 minutes, I suggest either increasing the amount of the monthly or yearly membership fee or decreasing the amount of time per trip that is included as a part of the membership with no additional fee.
+2. Because most bike trips are made by subscribers and most subscribers appear to be commuters that ride bikes for less than 30 minutes, I suggest either increasing the amount of the monthly or yearly membership fee or decreasing the amount of time per trip that is included as a part of the membership with no additional fee.
 I also suggest increasing marketing and awareness for the corporate memberships deal since most of the subsribers appear to be commuters to and from and work.

-### Project 2.
+### 2. Lambda Architecture using Spark and HDFS
 In this project, I take on the roll of an ed tech firm employee.
 I've hypothetically created a service that delivers assessments, and now lots of different customers (e.g., Pearson) want to publish their assessments on it.
 The goal of this project is to get ready for data scientists